sal55/langs/mfeatures.md

 ### Named Constants
-This is very simple feature, naming compile-time expressions:
+This is a very simple feature, naming compile-time expressions:

     const A     = B+C
     const int B = 100
     const C     = 200

 When no type is used, it is infered from the expression.
 (The example demonstrates out-of-order definitions.)
-Such constants can be exported using 'global const.
+Such constants can be exported using 'global const'.

-Use of A, B or C in source are synonyms for the constants 300, 100 and 200.
+Use of A, B or C in source code are synonyms for the constants 300, 100 and 200.

 'const' is useful for numeric types, but less so for anything else.